 - 1. Click the Add background objects tab.
-The Background Object section lists all the representations that you have added and placed. - 2.
-Select the object that you want to delete, and then press the Delete key.
+The BACKGROUND OBJECT section lists all the representations that you have added and placed. - 2.
+Select the object that you want to delete, press the Delete key, and click Delete to confirm the deletion.